G5JDA/SOTAtoADIF/README.md

 Designed for `Python >= 3.10, urllib3 >= 2`.

-## Pseudocode
-- [x] Read activator CSV
-  - [x] For each line, add QSO to dict (first key is station callsign)
-- [ ] S2S enrichment would happen here
-- [x] For each QSO in dict
-  - [x] look up sota-ref to get locator (keep record of looked up refs in this run to reduce API queries)
-- [ ] For each station callsign in dict
-  - [ ] Generate ADIF header string, append to ADIF string
-  - [ ] For each QSO in array
-    - [ ] Generate QSO ADIF string, append to ADIF string
-    - [ ] convert MHz to band
-    - [ ] convert mode to adif mode (and sub-mode if relevant)
-  - [ ] Generate ADIF footer (if such a thing), append to ADIF string
-  - [ ] Write ADIF file for station callsign

 ## TODO
 - [ ] Squash all commits and force push to main
 - [ ] Write basic how to use docs into README